 Navigator of the Seas in no stranger to the British market.
 She spent the summer of 2007 based in Southampton.
 In addition, she is a member of Royal Caribbean's Voyager class and several of her sister ships have been based in Britain in recent years.

 “The Voyager class ships have been particularly successful for the brand.
-We are a known commodity because the Adventure was here before us, Explorer was next and then we came [back].”
+We are a known commodity because the Adventure of the Seas was here before us, Explorer of the Seas was next and then we came [back].”

 Navigator, however, is not the same ship that left Britain in 2007.
 Nor is she exactly the same as Adventure of the Seas or Navigator of the Seas.
 This is because Navigator underwent a major revitalization in 2014.